Dental Fillings

 Are dental fillings CRA eligible?

 Yes.
-Dental fillings are eligible medical expenses under paragraph 118.2(2)(a) of the Income Tax Act because they are dental services provided by a licensed dentist.
-No prescription or certification is needed to claim them.
+Dental fillings qualify under paragraph 118.2(2)(a) of the Income Tax Act as dental services provided by a licensed dentist.

 Can I claim dental fillings through my HSA?